Alameda County is safest with boxing.

 Coaches, mentors and trainers focus on the fitness and discipline aspects of the sport, and encourage participants that the lessons in the gym and the ring carry over into daily life.

 BOXING AND PUBLIC SAFETY

-Boxing, like all DSAL recreation programs, is a vital component in our goal to develop a new model of public safety and reinvest in our least served communities.
+Boxing, like all DSAL recreational health and fitness programs, is a vital component in our goal to develop a new model of public safety and reinvest in our least served communities.

 By providing safe, inclusive boxing programs and a safe gym to train, Ashland and Cherryland youth, teens and adults have flocked to join as there is a dramatic lack of sporting opportunities in the neighborhood.
 For many, boxing serves a stabilizing force to graduate high school.

-The strategic and careful investment into play, recreation and health works in concert with DSAL's alike community inputs to build a safer Alameda County according to the Community Capitals Framework.
+The strategic and careful investment into play, recreation and health works in concert with DSAL's alike community inputs to build a safer Alameda County according to the Community Capitals Public Safety Framework.